rundeck/rundeck/docs/en/03-jobs/03-chapter1.md

 and press the "Jobs" tab.

 1. Locate the "New Job" button in the right hand corner and press it to display the "Create New Job" form.
-1. A job is defined in terms of one or more workflow items.
-In the Workflows area, click the "Add an item" link.
+1. A job is defined in terms of one or more workflow steps.
+In the Workflows area, click the "Add a step" link.
-1. Workflow items can be one of several types.
-Click the "Script" workflow item type.
+1. Workflow steps can be one of several types.
+Click the "Script" workflow step type.
 1. A script type can be any script that can be executed on the target hosts.
 Type in the "info" shell script we executed earlier using dispatch.